-Senior executives have no fixed term of employment and either party may terminate the employment contract on periods of written notice of three months.
+Senior Executives have no fixed term of employment and either party may terminate the employment contract on periods of written notice of three months or six months for the Chief Executive Officer.
 The employment contracts contain no other entitlement to termination benefits in addition to statutory entitlements.

-Names and positions held by executives of the consolidated entity in office at any time during the financial year are:
+Names and positions held by Executives of the consolidated entity in office at any time during the financial year are:

+Executives

-Executives Position M Kotsanis Chief Executive Officer - Commenced 3 November 2014 S Papworth Chief Financial Officer and Company Secretary - Commenced 29 September 2014 F Colagrande Product Development and Technical Affairs Director - Commenced 15 February 2015 C O'Sullivan Portfolio Director - Commenced 1 July 2015 N Webster Commercial Director - Commenced 1 July 2013
+M Kotsanis Chief Executive Officer - Commenced 1 November 2014

+S Papworth Chief Financial Officer and Company Secretary - Commenced 29 September 2014 F Colagrande Product Development and Technical Affairs Director - Commenced 15 February 2015

+N Webster Commercial Director - Commenced 1 July 2013 C O'Sullivan Portfolio Director - Commenced 1 July 2015